FooBarShebang/codecs_lib/Documentation/References/UD001_cobs_reference.md

 ## Design and Functionality

-The communication over serial port with the CFR rev 1 and MFR devices is implemented in the binary mode using '\x00' (zero) characters as the package delimiters.
+The communication over serial port with the devices is often implemented in the binary mode using '\x00' (zero) characters as the package delimiters.
 Thus an arbitrary bytes sequence containg zeroes must be encoded before sending and decoded after sending such that the sent sequence itself does not contain zeroes, at least, un-escaped.
 The *C*onsistent *O*verhead *B*yte *S*tuffing encoding / decoding algorithm (COBS) allows reversible zeroes eliminiation without use of the escape sequences.

 The *encoding* algorithm is [[1]](#References):